bridget-basiq/developers/content/3+API/1+API-Reference/3+Routes/query-route-details.md

 ---

 # Query route details

-After you received your `route ID` through the [route mutation](), setup your [subscription service]() you will be able to receive route details through the following query.
+After you received your `route ID` through the [route mutation](), you can query your route details.
+These route details will contain everything from a polyline to charge stations.
+Ideal for plotting a route on a map or providing turn-by-turn instructions.

 ## Query

-This query requires you to provide a resolved `route ID` so we are able to return you every detail of that specific route.

-To make sure you always receive your route details, you would like to call this query;

-1. Right after you subscribed to our subscription service
-2. Everytime you receive a `done` status from our subscription service.
+To query the route details you will need to configure it with the `route ID`.
+Be sure to include the status in your response and check it.
+If your route hasn't completed processing yet, then your route details will not be available.
+To prevent this from happening you can use the [subscription service]().

+If you also supported additional route options in the [route mutation]() you will now be able to collect the details with the following setup;

 ### Support alternative stations along a route
 If your [route mutation]() included the `stationsAlongRouteRadius` with a valid distance, you can now request the station details in this query.
 To do so, you will need to add the `stationsAlongRoute` field with it's appropriate children.